 Graveyard Chocolate Dip – The only thing buried in this graveyard is deliciousness!
 Click here to get the recipe from Well Plated or simply cut your tortillas into tombstone-shapes and add them to the top of any savoury dip, like cheese or spinach.

-Mummy Meatballs – Everyone loves finger foods and this recipe from Delish couldn’t be simpler.
+Mummy Meatballs – Everyone loves finger foods and this recipe couldn’t be simpler.
 Serve them warm and with your favourite sauce or dip.